UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 Calls to the parent class ``__init__``  are optional and case dependent. (and maybe you can use super()...stay tuned)

-The Combined class now has ALL the attribute and methods of the multiple parent classes.
+The Combined class now has ALL the attributes and methods of the multiple parent classes.
 You can bring a lot of functionality into a class that way.

 Purpose